-- Rebuilding, with a staffing and training pipeline to support a long recovery. - Removal of legacy issues and restore pride in roles e.g. housekeeping. - Identifying who will be the new "soldiers of industry" and developing domestic talent. - Improving pay, especially for duty managers, and offering at least a living wage for all employees will help improve perceptions of the accommodation sector. - A better work/life balance (e.g. highlighting flexibility of hours, ability to do things at off peak times) housing support in high-cost regions and overseas opportunities (once the borders reopen).
+- ▶ Rebuilding, with a staffing and training pipeline to support a long recovery. - Removal of legacy issues and restore pride in roles e.g. housekeeping. - ▶ Identifying who will be the new "soldiers of industry" and developing domestic talent. - ▶ Improving pay, especially for duty managers, and offering at least a living wage for all employees will help improve perceptions of the accommodation sector. - ▶ A better work/life balance, housing support in high-cost regions and overseas opportunities (once the borders reopen).